-- 7b.38 The consultation responses are summarised in section 4 of this report.
-The main outstanding issues raised in these responses relate to flood risk, traffic impact, air quality, impact on heritage assets (the Antonine Wall and the Forth and Clyde Canal), Health and Safety (two gas mains bisect the site) and impact on school capacity. - 7b.39 Additional information and clarification has been requested from the applicant in relation to a number of these matters.
+- 7b.11 The consultation responses are summarised in Section 4 of this report.
+The main outstanding issues raised in these responses relate to flood risk, traffic impact, air quality, impact on heritage assets (the Antonine Wall and the Forth and Clyde Canal), Health and Safety (two gas mains bisect the site) and impact on school capacity. - 7b.12 Additional information and clarification has been requested from the applicant in relation to a number of these matters.
 However, the applicant has raised concerns at the expense of providing further information at this stage for an application seeking planning permission in principle.
-The applicant would be fully prepared to submit further information including a Transport Assessment, a Surface Water Strategy, an Air Quality Assessment and a Landscape Visual Assessment at detailed planning stage and would respectfully request that such items be subject to Matters Specified in Conditions in determination of the current application for planning permission in principle. - 7b.40 A number of matters raised in consultation responses would be the subject of conditions of any grant of permission.
-These include the submission of a site specific surface water drainage scheme, a noise impact assessment, further ecological assessment and further contaminated land assessment.
+The applicant would be fully prepared to submit further information including a Transport Assessment, a Surface Water Strategy, an Air Quality Assessment and a Landscape/Visual Assessment should the Council be minded to grant planning permission in principle. - 7b.13 A number of matters raised in consultation responses would be the subject of conditions of any grant of permission.
+These include the submission of a site specific surface water drainage scheme, a noise impact assessment, a further ecological assessment and a further contaminated land assessment.